osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 A health endpoint designates an OSIsoft OMF endpoint where adapter health information should be sent.
 You can configure multiple health endpoints.

 1. Using any text editor, create a file that contains one or more health endpoints in JSON form.
+    - For content structure, see [Examples](#examples).
     - For a table of all available health endpoint parameters, see [Health endpoint parameters](#health-endpoint-parameters).
-2. Save the file.
+2. Save the file, for example as *HealthEndpoint.config.json*.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/healthendpoints/`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/healthendpoints`

+    `5590` is the default port number.
+If you selected a different port number, replace it with that value.

+    Example using curl (run this command from the same directory where the file is located):

+    ```bash
+    curl -d "@HealthEndpoint.config.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/system/healthendpoints"
+    ```

 ## Health endpoints schema